The characteristics of the meandering effect in a stratified wake: Results

-Figure \ref{fig:results-length-jointpdf} shows how the joint p.d.f. of the instantaneous width and height $p_l(W,H,t)$ changes through time.
-In the NW regime, both the width $W$ and the height $H$ span a wide range and they are comparable.
+Figure \ref{fig:results-length-jointpdf} shows how the joint p.d.f. of the instantaneous width and height $p_l(W,H,t)$ changes over time. $p_l(W,H,t)$ measures the possibility of distortion in the instantaneous velocity profiles during the process of meandering.
+The impact of distortion on velocity scaling will be partially reflected through $g(\xi_{sc},\eta_{sc})$ in equation \eqref{eqn:model-ss-U0superpose} under the self-similarity assumption.
+In the NW regime in figure \ref{fig:results-length-jointpdf} (a,d), both the width $W$ and the height $H$ span a wide range and they are comparable.
 They are positively correlated, though the correlation is not strong.
-In the NEQ regime, both $W$ and $H$ grow larger, though the width $W$ is much larger than the height $H$.
-Both $W$ and $H$ span larger in distribution, though $W$ varies in a wider range than $H$.
-The positive correlation grows stronger, and thus, an instantaneous velocity profile that expands in the horizontal direction possibly expands in the vertical direction.
-In the Q2D regime, the positive correlation is not that strong since the spanning of the wake height $H$ grows narrower.
-In the meantime, the wake width $W$ still has a wide span in p.d.f., which indicates a wide variation range in the wake shape.
+The length in the horizontal direction, $W$, still performs similarly as the length in the vertical direction, $H$.
+In the NEQ regime in figure \ref{fig:results-length-jointpdf} (b,e), both $W$ and $H$ grow larger, though the width $W$ is much larger than the height $H$.
+Both $W$ and $H$ span larger in distribution, and the positive correlation grows stronger.
+This means that an instantaneous velocity profile that expands in the horizontal direction is more likely to expand in the vertical direction.
+However, $W$ varies in a wider range than $H$, and thus, the horizontal direction gradually differs from the vertical direction.
+In the Q2D regime in figure \ref{fig:results-length-jointpdf} (c,f), the positive correlation is weak.
+The wake height $H$ is close to a constant value, especially compared to the wide span in p.d.f. for the wake width $W$.
+The horizontal direction is now totally different from the vertical direction regarding the range of variation.
+Case R20F50 in figure \ref{fig:results-length-jointpdf} (f) shows a larger variation of $H$ than case R20F02 in figure \ref{fig:results-length-jointpdf} (c) due to the weaker background stratification.

-In general, on one hand, we see a consistent developing process of the width and the height in the instantaneous velocity profiles with our observation of the mean velocity profiles.
-The width $W$ keeps growing for both cases.
-The height $H$ grows at the beginning, but maintains near a constant for a long time, and the constant is smaller for lower $Fr_B$ due to the strong background stratification.
-On the other hand, the span of the width and the height in p.d.f., which is related to the variation of the wake shape, shares some similarities with the meandering.
-The width spans a larger range through the wake for both cases.
-The height also spans larger in the early wake, but the spanning range grows narrower in the late wake, which is similar to the late-wake vertical shrinkage of the meandering range.